Clubs & Organizations

 Fellowship of Religious and Philosophical Studies (FORPS)

 This group is made up of current students, former students, instructors of religion and philosophy, and other interested persons.
 It helps promote the serious study of religion and philosophy.

 Health and Science Career Club

-The Health and Science Career Club is an organization whose purpose is to promote interest in science, to provide educational and training opportunities in the health and science fields, and to provide opportunities for participation in co-operative work and volunteer work in the health and science professions.
-Regular meetings feature guest speakers who discuss career opportunities in their fields.
-Past speakers have included a Forensic Scientist, a Wildlife Biologist, and a Pharmacist.
-Membership is open to any Athens State University student or students of any Alabama college or university.
-For more information contact (256) 233-6521.
+The purpose of the Health and Science Career Club is to promote interest in the field of science, provide educational and training opportunities in the health and science fields, and provide opportunities for participation in co-operative and volunteer work in health and science professions.
+The Club sponsors group hikes, presentations, tours of facilities, and community service activities.

 Kappa Mu Epsilon